aleesteele/aleesteele.github.io/_projects/2025-03-10-poetic-tactics.md

 ![](https://i.ibb.co/CpQ0JCpJ/Screenshot-2025-03-27-at-19-27-34.png)
 ![](https://i.ibb.co/kVw5bQXB/Screenshot-2025-03-27-at-19-28-56.png)

-In many ways, this project continues on, but in p
+In many ways, this project continues on, but in different forms.

 _From 2023-2024, this work was supported by the ‘School of Commons’, based at the Zurich University of the Arts and online. <a href="https://schoolofcommons.org/events/poetic-tactics-to-counter-extraction-and-other-ways-to-train-attention">Learn more on the School of Commons website</a>_